asdu1x/Lightweight-metal-scratch-detector/README.md

 2. Install detectron2 [https://github.com/facebookresearch/detectron2]

-3. Place metal surface images in the "image_path" and weight in the "cfg.MODEL.WEIGHTS".
+3. Change the configuration section and dataset paths in train.py, then run it to get the models.

-4. Run visualization.py
+4. Change the configuration, checkpoint, and dataset paths in val.py, then run it to get the evaluation results.

+5. Change the image_path and cfg.MODEL.WEIGHTS in visualization.py, then run it to get the visualization results.

 ---
 Data Availability